"The things I'm busy with are things I love to do."

 It was also during this time that Patricio began to develop his talents as a composer.
 Patricio's compositions embrace a variety of types of works, notably a fully orchestrated three-act opera La Sargento de la Concepción based on Chilean historical events.
-He draws inspiration from many sources including his multicultural heritage, poetry, and storytelling.
-A full list of his compositions can be found here.

 He has premiered his compositions on stages such as Carnegie Hall, the New York Athletic Club, Instituto Cervantes NYC, The Newark School of the Arts, and NJPAC.

 Patricio graduated from the Manhattan School of Music with a Masters Degree in Piano Performance at the top of his class in 2014, earning the prestigious Harold Bauer Award for Most Outstanding Graduating Pianist.
 Soon after, Patricio announced his intention to pursue two doctoral degrees at Rutgers University, which is the first in the history of Rutgers.
 He completed his DMA in Piano Performance in 2019 under the guidance of Dr. Min Kwon.
 Patricio completed his PhD and the second of the two doctorates under the guidance of Dr. Robert Aldridge in 2020.

 Patricio's driving purpose is to make people's lives better through music.
 He engages in a broad range of projects and teaching opportunities, all with the goal of bringing people together through music so that they may be uplifted.
 He wishes to make music accessible, so that people can understand it.

 Patricio has continued to compose and concertize, developing